rhyanvargas/fluix-ui/README.md

 ## Overview

-Fluix UI provides a comprehensive set of AI-specific components that go beyond traditional UI libraries.
-Our components are designed specifically for AI applications, offering features like transparency indicators, confidence scores, reasoning displays, and advanced conversation interfaces.
+Fluix UI provides unique AI-specific components that complement existing libraries like AI SDK UI and shadcn/ui.
+While AI SDK UI covers basic chat and completions, Fluix UI focuses on advanced AI interaction patterns, transparency features, enterprise governance, and specialized workflows that are currently missing from the ecosystem.

 Built following the shadcn/ui pattern, Fluix UI components are:
 - **Copy-paste friendly** - Own your code, no external dependencies